 Count the Position: To calculate the number of spaces remaining for each player to bear all his checkers off the board — the totals of which are called the current Pip Count.

-Coup Classique: A position that can arise when the player on roll has exactly three men left, all on his two-point, while the opponent has a single man on the ace point.
-The Coup arises when the player rolls a single ace, forcing him to expose two blots to being hit.
+Coup Classique: A position that can arise when the player on roll has exactly three checkers left, all on their two-point, while the opponent has a single checker on their ace point.
+The Coup arises when the player rolls a single ace, forcing them to expose two blots to being hit.

-Cover: To play a second man onto a single checker, preventing the opponent from moving to the point or hitting the checkers.
+Cover: To play a second checker onto a single checker, preventing the opponent from moving to the point or hitting the checkers.

 CPW: The abbreviation for Cubeless Probability of Winning — the chance of winning a game without the use of the doubling cube.